yosuzuk/playground/README.md

 (let JSPM prefix its properties, set "webroot" as public base path, choose Babel as transpiler)

+- Update .gitignore

+    webroot/dist
+    webroot/jspm_packages

+- Install babel-polyfill

+    npm run jspm install babel-polyfill

+(as this is not installed by default)

 - Move as many 3rd party libraries as possible from bower.json to package.json

     npm run jspm install jquery